-The study will be conducted in accordance with the UK Policy Framework for Health and Social Care Research (Health Research Authority, 2022).
-Ethical and research governance approvals for the project have been gained through the University of Salford research ethics committee (project ID: 2972) and Health Research Authority (HRA) (IRAS project ID: 303118; REC reference: 21/HRA/4887) through the NHS Integrated Research Application System (IRAS).
-Approval has also been given by the NHS Trust collaborating with us to supply anonymized data in the form of statistical outputs (as described in this protocol) to the research team.
+The study will be conducted in accordance with the UK Policy Framework for Health and Social Care Research (Health Research Authority (HRA), 2022).
+Ethical and research governance approvals for the project have been gained through the University of Salford Research Ethics Committee (REC) (project ID: 2972) and HRA (Integrated Research Application System (IRAS) project ID: 303118; REC reference: 21/HRA/4887) through the NHS IRAS.
+Approval has also been given by the NHS trust collaborating with us to supply anonymised data in the form of statistical outputs (as described in this protocol) to the research team.

-The principles of good clinical practice (GCP) guidelines will be adhered to, during recruitment of nurses for the qualitative interviews.
+The principles of Good Clinical Practice guidelines will be adhered to during recruitment of nurses for the qualitative interviews.
 Potential participants will be provided with both verbal and written information and given at least 24 hours to decide if they wish to participate.
-To ensure that the participants identity is protected all personal identifiable information and other potentially identifying (reference to employment or geography) information will be redacted from interview transcripts and final published participant quotes.
-We will also ensure that participant data is protected in accordance with the data protection act 2018.
+To ensure that the participant's identity is protected, all personal identifiable information and other potentially identifying (reference to employment or geography) information will be redacted from interview transcripts and final published participant quotes.
+We will also ensure that participant data are protected in accordance with the Data Protection Act 2018.

 Findings will be disseminated through our study website (https://hub.salford.ac.uk/u-inconti/), social media, the press, local NHS clinical meetings and events, and at a range of women's groups.
 We will pay particular attention to disseminating outputs to nursing groups such as the Royal College of Nursing (RCN) Bladder and Bowel Society and the general RCN annual conference where we might reach a broad group of nurses able to influence practice and policy.
-As well as publishing in open access peer review geriatric or urogynaecology Journals, we will also present findings at national and international scientific meetings such as the UK Continence Society and International Continence Society where clinical staff and researchers are likely to attend.
+Aside from publishing in open-access peer-reviewed geriatric or urogynaecology journals, we will also present findings at national and international scientific meetings such as the UK Continence Society and International Continence Society where clinical staff and researchers are likely to attend.